 Ask the current residents’ ages and see how their usage would be compared to yours(two seniors are very different from a family of 6).
 Ask things like: Is the house super hot or cold when you walk in?
 Are the water bills high or what you budgeted for?
 Getting these numbers before you make an offer can make a huge deal.

 When everything else checks out, it’s time to put in an offer and see what happens.
 This will be a high-energy moment.
 You will be checking your phone every 30 seconds and waiting for things to happen.
 Deep breath, let the process happen and think with your head, not your heart.

 Book the Home Inspection

-When your offer gets accepted it’s time to book the home inspection (your purchase of the home should be subject to a home inspection).
-This will involve you reaching out to a home inspector (or your realtor may have one they use).
+When your offer gets accepted, it’s time to book the home inspection (your purchase of the home should be subject to a home inspection).
+This will involve you reaching out to a home inspector (or your real estate agent may have one they use).
 Go with them to the house and take notes of everything they mention.
-You should get a report but it’s much better if you are there to witness everything.
+You should get a report, but it’s much better if you are there to witness everything.

-If there are things in the home inspection that you don’t like you will have the ability to counter your offer.
+If there are things in the home inspection checklist that you don’t like, you will have the ability to counter your offer.
 You may want to make the items be taken care of by the current owner before you take possession, or you can negotiate a lower price if they don’t do them.
-Either way you have bargaining chips to work with.
+Either way, you have bargaining chips to work with.

 Get a Home Appraisal

 The bank will not lend you money on a home without an appraisal.
 You may be required to set this up, or the bank will do this as part of their due diligence.
 When the report comes back, you will find out what the appraisal of the house is worth, and you will either have a value close to what you are paying, or the appraisal could be lower, at which point you would need to go back to the offer and make adjustments.

 This is the last of the boring steps to buying a house for the first time; you head to the real estate attorney and get the keys and everything else.
 Sign a bunch of documents to transfer the property over to you, and you are done!